Shoheicode/COM-SCI-174A/Assignment1/README.md

 </html>
 ```

 Each Three.js project requires at least one HTML file to structure the webpage, and a JavaScript file to execute the Three.js code.
-While the following structure and naming conventions are not mandatory, they will be used throughout this guide for consistency.
+While the following structure and naming conventions are not mandatory, they will be used throughout the course for consistency.

 ### main.js
 ```javascript